mitchelldmiller/quick-mail-wp-plugin/readme.txt

    `wp_mail` rejected an address.
 Seen when Quick Mail verification is off.

-= Sendgrid =

-* Administrators can send mail with their Sendgrid name and email address.

 == Screenshots ==

 1. Selecting users on Quick Mail data entry form.